-LSA-DN continues to advocate at the federal and state levels for person-centered Medicaid and overall improved long-term services and supports for individuals with intellectual and developmental disabilities.
-Click on our Policy and Advocacy section to read our policy priorities and other updates.
-For more information take a look at LSA-DN's faith-based approach to Medicaid reform.
+LSA-DN advocates for person-centered Medicaid and overall improved long-term services and supports for individuals with intellectual and developmental disabilities.
+Visit our Policy and Advocacy section to read our policy priorities and other updates.

 Questions?
-Contact Sarah Meek, LSA-DN Director of Public Policy and Advocacy.
+Contact Josh Dubensky, Lutheran Services in America’s Director of Public Policy and Advocacy - Disability Network.

 Become a Member

-We have recently expanded our membership categories!
-LSA-DN encourages Lutheran social ministry organizations supporting individuals with intellectual and developmental disabilities, faith-based organizations supporting individuals with intellectual and developmental disabilities and Lutheran professionals working in the field to join the network.
+LSA-DN encourages Lutheran social ministry organizations and other faith-based organizations supporting individuals with intellectual and developmental disabilities, as well as Lutheran professionals working in the field, to join the network.
 Check out the Become a Member section for more information.